0xERR0R/blocky/docs/configuration.md

 ## Client name lookup

-Blocky can try to resolve a user-friendly client name from the IP address.
+Blocky can try to resolve a user-friendly client name from the IP address or server URL (DoT and DoH).
 This is useful for defining of blocking groups, since IP address can change dynamically.

+### Resolving client name from URL/Host

+If DoT or DoH is enabled, you can use a subdomain prefixed with `id-` to provide a client name (wildcard ssl certificate recommended).

+Example: domain `example.com`

+DoT Host: `id-bob.example.com` -> request's client name is `bob` DoH URL: `https://id-bob.example.com/dns-query` -> request's client name is `bob`

+For DoH you can also pass the client name as url parameter:

+DoH URL: `htpps://blocky.example.com/dns-query/alice` -> request's client name is `alice`

+### Resolving client name from IP address

 Blocky uses rDNS to retrieve client's name.
-To use this feature, you can configure a DNS server for client lookup (typically your router).
+To use this feature, you can configure a DNS server for client lookup ( typically your router).
 You can also define client names manually per IP address.

-### Single name order
+#### Single name order

 Some routers return multiple names for the client (host name and user defined name).
 With parameter `clientLookup.singleNameOrder` you can specify, which of retrieved names should be used.

-### Custom client name mapping
+#### Custom client name mapping

 You can also map a particular client name to one (or more) IP (ipv4/ipv6) addresses.
 Parameter `clientLookup.clients` contains a map of client name and multiple IP addresses.